-There are many different institutions out there to educate our children but what exactly are the options?
+There are many different schools in Staffordshire out there to educate our children but what exactly are the options?

 State boarding schools provide free tuition but fees are applicable for boarding.
 These schools are usually run by local councils or the government or as an academy.
 Priority places are often given to those children who need to board but places are open to all as long as it is in the child’s best interest.